Duties, Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 The ANCC administers the Psychiatric-Mental Health Nurse Practitioner Certification (PMHNP-BC).
 Once you complete the eligibility requirements to take (and successfully pass) the certification exam, you will be awarded this prestigious credential.

-In order to take the exam, you must complete a series of steps that include the following:
+To take the exam, you must complete a series of steps that include the following:

 - Possess a current RN license.